NToepke/ECEFinalProject/README.md

-To run our project: Utilize the docker container provided at this link: or use the command: docker build -t escaperoom .
+To run our project: Utilize the docker container provided at this link: or use the command: docker build -t escaperoom . after cloning down the github repo to your local machine.

 then run the container as an interactable image by running the command: docker run --rm -it escaperoom